apitoolkit/apitoolkit-landing/docs/sdks/nodejs/nestjs/index.md

 Outgoing requests are external API calls you make from your API.
 By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
 However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="\_blank"} page, alongside the incoming request that triggered them.

-Since the configuration process is the same with our ExpressJS and FastifyJS SDK, you can read their respective documentation by clicking any of the buttons below:
+The configuration process depends on whether you choose ExpressJS or FastifyJS as your framework.
+Hence, you can read our SDK documentation for both options by clicking any of the buttons below:

 <section class="tab-group" data-tab-group="group4">
   <button class="tab-button" data-tab="tab1">Express (Default)</button>